 Bluefin Tuna teams can leave from any port.
 Lines in at 6 am on the first declared day of fishing.
 It is encouraged for teams to post their departure on Facebook or Instagram and tag @BostonBSC via post. ie: BostonBSC Fishing team out! @BostonBSC

-There will be 3 fishing days Thursday-Monday.
-Teams declaring consecutive days, are allowed to fish overnight during their declared days.
+There will be 3 fishing days Thursday, Sunday and Monday.
+Teams are allowed to fish Sunday overnight during their declared days.
 For teams that fish overnight only one Bluefin Tuna is allowed to be weighed at the scale per day.
-All boats with tag & release videos must check in by 8pm on Sunday.
+All boats with tag & release videos must check in by 8pm on Monday.
 All boats must have the ability to fish without any outside help.
 There will be no transfer of fish from one boat to another.
 The boat that caught the fish must bring the fish to weigh-in station.

 Weigh Station Hours

-Scales will be open 5:00pm-11:00pm from September 1st through the 4th.
+Scales will be open 5:00pm-11:00pm September 1st and 4th and open 5:00pm-8pm on September 5th.
 Scales will close immediately after the last fish is weighed, each day.
 All Bluefin Tuna catch verification forms for boated and/or released fish must be turned in to officials before the scales close.
-Teams must be at the dock by 11:59pm on Wednesday & Thursday, and Buoy Marker 8 located at N 42°18.806′ W 71°01.560′ (by Kennedy Library) by 8:00 pm on Sunday.
+Teams must be at the dock by 11:00pm on Thursday & Sunday, and Buoy Marker 8 located at N 42°18.806′ W 71°01.560′ (by Kennedy Library) by 8:00 pm on Monday.

 The following species are eligible for competition when caught by registered anglers in accordance with tournament rules: